rawb1/kirby-cool-penguin-theme/README.md

 ## Configuration
 Add a config files to extend the default one.
 [Kirby doc](https://getkirby.com/docs/guide/configuration#multi-environment-setup)
 For example `site/config/config.localhost.php`

+### Logo and favicons
+To override the default logo you can add a `logo.svg` or `a logo.png` at the root of the project

 > Further configuration is done via the kirby panel.